tetratelabs/istio-distro.io/content/en/blog/istio-traffic-management-walkthrough-p2/index.md

 tags: ["istio"]
 ---

 This blog is the second part of Istio's hands-on traffic management practice.
-See the [first part](../istio-traffic-management-walkthrough-p1/).
+See the [Hands-on walkthrough of traffic management in Istio Part 1](../istio-traffic-management-walkthrough-p1/).
 I will show you how to do more advanced with match conditions on request parameters (e.g. URL, headers).
 Finally, I will talk about mirroring production traffic to a newly deployed service without impacting end-users.

 ## Advanced Traffic Splitting